dcunited001/dcunited001.github.io/_posts/2018-02-16-sociophysical-fps-ai-automated-detection-of-unsportsmanlike-conduct.md

-  - in soccer (and basketball to some degree), players prefer to spread out for opportunities to pass efficiently, unless they are near the ball. in that case, they sociophysically are attracted to the ball and indirectly to each other, but they prioritize (1) ball control (2) forward pressure (3) controlling the dynamics of nearby player positions with their space of potential paths/options
+  - in soccer (and basketball to some degree), players prefer to spread out for opportunities to pass efficiently, unless they are near the ball. in that case, they sociophysically are attracted to the ball and indirectly to each other, but they prioritize:
+    - (1) ball control
+    - (2) forward pressure
+    - (3) controlling the dynamics of nearby player positions with their space of potential paths/options

 - in overwatch and other FPS shooters (depending on the gameplay mode) you must engage the enemy, making gains while avoiding losses. you